 If you can even get in

 Urgent care is built for new injuries and sick visits, not refills.
 Many urgent care providers won't refill medications they didn't originally prescribe.
 The ER is built for actual emergencies, not pharmacy logistics — and an ER bill for a refill will cost more than a year of Bidwell visits.
-For a non-emergency refill of a medication you've been stably taking, a $45 online visit is faster and cheaper than any in-person alternative.
+For a non-emergency refill of a medication you've been stably taking, a cash-pay online visit is faster and cheaper than any in-person alternative.

 Who can't use Bidwell for an emergency refill